PUMP/AERATOR & CLOG BLASTER™ JETTER

 IF YOU HAVE THE TIME KEEP

-"The strange journey of a biologist who became a Peruvian Amazon Rainforest evangelical
+"My strange journey as a Peruvian Amazon Rainforest Evangelical Missionary as

 I was born in Alhambra, California in 1953 to a family of outdoors-men and